Trigger Point Massage: Relieving Chronic Muscle Pain

 What Are Trigger Points?

-Trigger points, also known as muscle knots, are tight bands within skeletal muscle that feel tender to the touch and can produce pain in other areas of the body—a phenomenon called referred pain.
+Trigger points, also known as muscle knots, are tight bands within skeletal muscle that feel tender to the touch and can produce pain in other areas of the body, a phenomenon called referred pain.
+This means the source of the discomfort is not always where you feel the pain.
 For example, a trigger point in the upper trapezius might refer pain to the temple, mimicking a tension headache.
-These points often develop due to overuse, poor posture, stress, injury, or prolonged inactivity.
+Similarly, a knot in the gluteus minimus can cause radiating pain down the leg, which is often mistaken for sciatica.

 Left untreated, trigger points can contribute to chronic muscle pain, reduced range of motion, and even postural imbalances.
+When one muscle remains chronically tight, it forces other muscles to overcompensate, creating a domino effect of tension across the entire musculoskeletal system.

 How Trigger Point Massage Helps